-Welcome to the City of Santa Fe Parks and Recreation Department
+Welcome to the City of Santa Fe Parks and Open Space Division

-Santa Fe boasts 68 developed parks, 26 undeveloped parks and 170 miles of trails The parks offer a variety of amenities including ball fields, tennis courts, disc golf, playgrounds/tot lots, ADA walking paths, picnic shelters, swimming pools and barbecue grills.
+Santa Fe boasts 68 developed parks, 26 undeveloped parks, and 170 miles of trails.
+The parks offer a variety of amenities, including ball fields, tennis courts, disc golf, playgrounds/tot lots, ADA walking paths, picnic shelters, swimming pools, and barbecue grills.
 One of the most well-known parks is the historic plaza.
-Santa Fe also offers 6 regional parks, 2 skate parks, the Railyard Park and a golf course.
+Santa Fe also offers six regional parks, two skate parks, the Railyard Park, and a golf course.

 - Reserve a Park

 - Prescription Trails Guides